 January started with a jolt.
 It was a bumpy return to work what with the two fresh burns to my forearm – I genuinely think I have a hazard perception issue, there’s something hot there so don’t knock it, oh look I’ve knocked it – and the sudden reappearance of those bothersome bags under my eyes.
 That energising optimism of our new year’s resolutions suddenly deflates halfway through January.
 Those resolutions are hard to keep.
 It’s not easy to alter habits just because numbers in the date change.
 The weather is dreary, the purse strings are pulled tight and there are no more twinkly lights glimmering from windows.
 Bah humbug and all that.

 So, why is there suddenly one more thing to feel guilty about?
+Veganuary is here.

 I suppose you could call this a follow-up to my blog post last year; #newyearnewme: The Sequel, as yes, I still have thoughts on the matter, so please sit tight for a moment.
 Last year I suggested we be kind to ourselves in January and maybe take the opportunity to learn about vegan cookery.
 However, it looks like the demand for self-improvement has intensified, and it increasingly appears that veganism is the way forward.
 This year a record number of people signed up to Veganuary, which the charity website refers to as ‘pledging’.
 Already the process is the gastronomic version of a contract.

 Thing is, these days if you’re a vegan you’re cool.
-All the cool restaurants are catching onto the hype and presenting their new vegan menus or, in the case of Pret A Manger, opening an entirely vegetarian chain around the country (which seems odd as doesn’t the original Pret sell vegetarian food?)
-There are signs about Veganuary draped around the fridges at my local Sainsbury’s.
+All the cool restaurants are catching onto the hype and presenting their new vegan menus or, in the case of Pret A Manger, opening an entirely vegetarian chain around the country (which seems odd as doesn’t the original Pret sell vegetarian options?).
+There are signs advertising Veganuary draped around the fridges at my local Sainsbury’s.
 My cafe is specialising in vegan delicacies this month.
 We all know the health benefits of eating a plant-based diet, but if I feel pressured to think a certain way I tend to dig my heels in.

 Vegan food is delicious.
-Unfortunately it’s gained a bad reputation over the years with ‘vegan cheese alternatives’ in the 1970s, the gassy byproducts of legume-based meals, and the notorious ‘Facon’ which looks like pale pink Plasticine.
+Unfortunately it gained a bad reputation over the years with ‘vegan cheese alternatives’ in the 1970s, the gassy by-products of legume-based meals, and the notorious ‘Facon’ which looks like pale pink Plasticine.
 Nowadays, chefs are tripping over themselves to release new vegan recipes or cookbooks, and YouTube has produced vloggers with how-to’s on vegan baking, so you couldn’t be in better hands to find a tasty plant-based dinner.
-As a chef vegan cooking is exciting as it’s a step away from traditional meat-and-two-veg to make a meal and an excuse to experiment with flavour.
+As a chef, vegan cookery is exciting as it’s a step away from traditional meat-and-two-veg to make a meal and an excuse to experiment with flavour.
 That said, I live with a carnivore who seems confused if I serve a meal without meat, so vegan dinners are currently out of reach, however, last year I had the pleasure to eat at my friend Sam’s on many occasion.
 Sam is vegan twice a week (that darned cheese and butter) and on those vegan days she served up a feast; once our friend Lauren and I arrived to a table spread with bowls of beetroot and avocado salad, bean and rosemary dip and homemade flatbreads.
 While staying with her and her housemates I attempted to return the favour by cooking burritos stuffing the wraps with paprika refried beans, spicy peppers, pickled radish and coriander salsa.

 These attacks and demands will not instantly trigger recruitment to the vegan cause.
 Instead it causes backlash as people are miffed to be told their lifestyles need ‘improving’.
 If ethics are the issue, let us for a moment consider the humble avocado.
 Where are the bus adverts concerned about the deforestation caused by illegal avocado farming?